SkygearIO/features/features/270-next-skycli/commands.md

 #### Flags

-- `--all` Deploy all items in skygear.yaml
+- `--sync` Deploy all items in skygear.yaml

 #### Example